+How to apply?
 1) Create an online profile and submit an Expression of Interest (EOI), 2) If selected, you will receive an Invitation to Apply (ITA) and you will be asked to provide application forms and supporting documentation, 3) OIM will ask you for an In-person interview and if you were successful, you will be sent a nomination certificate, and will be asked to incorporate your business.
 4) within 6 months of receiving the nomination, you have to apply for permanent residence.
-During all this period of time, you have to maintain your legal status (work permit).
+During this period of time, you have to maintain your legal status (work permit).

 |Provincial Point System||International Graduate Entrepreneur Points Grid which has a total of 110 points, language (28 points), education (30 points), Age (10 points), NL priorities (15 points), Adaptability (15 points), Business Ownership experience (15 points).|

 |Language||Minimum of CLB 7 in English or French.|

 |Experience||Must have at least 1-year continuous business management or business ownership experience (minimum ownership share of 33.33%)|